shundhammer/qdirstat/doc/Pkg-View.md

-If you identified a package that uses a lot of disk space, you will very likely find that some other package requires it, and yet another package requires that one etc. until you get to the level where you even recognize a package that you actively use.
+If you identified a package that uses a lot of disk space, you will very likely find that some other package requires it, and yet another package requires that one etc. until you get to the level where you can even recognize a package that you actively use.

 Big fat `libfoo-locale` might be required by `libfoo` which might be required by `foomatic` which might be required by `bar-desktop-base` which may be